Nhoya/gOSINT/README.md

 Complete git research

-`./gOSINT -m git --url=[RepoURL] --gitAPI github|bitbucket (optional)` it will make a full search starting from the mail in the repo, passing to pgp search and searching for Dumps
+`./gOSINT -m git --url=[RepoURL] --gitAPI github|bitbucket (optional)`

+it will make a full search starting from the mail in the repo, passing to pgp search and searching for Dumps

+`./gOSINT -m pwnd --mail [targetMail]` search for breaches where targetMail is preset

+`./gOSINT -m pgp --mail [targetMail]` search for others mail in PGP keyring